-Important part of our concept is that wiki content must be accessible to people that can't use English to read or contribute to the articles.
-We have multiple wiki translation projects running and we will add more when openSUSE communities using different languages are strong enough to perform the translation and later continue with a regular wiki maintenance.
+Important part of our concept is that wiki content must be accessible to people that don't use English to read or contribute to the articles.
+We have multiple wiki translation projects for various languages and we also have a multilingual wiki that can be used to start a new wiki translation project.